Menu

 6. Safety

 I feel quite safe living here.
-As in any country, there are unsafe areas with high crime in England, but the chance of getting killed here is much lower than the US which has a murder rate 18 x higher.
+Of course there are unsafe areas with high crime in England, but the chance of getting killed here is much lower than the US whose murder rate is 18x higher.

 live in england